ALEHACKsp/r6cheat/README.md

 # r6cheat
 OFFLINE ONLY R6 CHEAT SOURCE CODE
 This cheat was threw together with little to no effort.
 You may experience crashing and other issues.
 I removed aimbot from the source, i have my reasons for doing so.
+Read features and compilation instructions below :)

 Features in source:
 - Rainbow glow